CKLabs0/Smatched-Soccer/TERMS_OF_USE.md

 ## 5. Disclaimer
 The game is provided "as is" without any warranties of any kind.
 The developer does not guarantee that the game will always be available or free of errors.

+## Contact Us
+If you have any questions or suggestions about our Terms of Use, do not hesitate to contact us at:
+**Email:** cklabs0@gmail.com